How can the careers service help me?

 Where can I find vacancies?

-We have part-time and full-time vacancies in folders within our information room.
-We also put up postings on notice boards throughout SOAS.
-These are located outside each faculty, next to G12 and on the ground floor of Vernon Square.
+We have part-time and full-time vacancies on our noticeboard within our information room.
+We also put up postings on notice boards throughout SOAS including those located outside each faculty and next to G12.

 We also post jobs online on the following pages:

 I am an international student – how do I find part-time work?

 We have created an information sheet entitled ‘Finding Part-Time Work for International students’ which can be accessed either on our Moodle page or in hard copy in our Information Room.

 Please ask at reception if you would like a copy.